jackivan88/wseh2017-18/Chapter 4.1 Understanding Culture.md

 ## Assessment

-1. Reading Check: What allowed civilizations to develop? *Advances in culture such as agriculture and writing.*
+1. Reading Check: What allowed civilizations to develop?

 ## Homework